 Specificity | Lists multiple concrete actions: 'Runs a program, analyzes results, tunes parameters, and iterates until objective is met or timeout.'
 These are specific, actionable steps describing the skill's behavior. | 3 / 3 |

-Completeness | Clearly answers both 'what' (autonomous design space exploration loop that runs programs, analyzes results, tunes parameters, iterates) and 'when' (explicit 'Use when...' clause with specific trigger phrases). | 3 / 3 |
+Completeness | Clearly answers both 'what' (autonomous design space exploration loop that runs programs, analyzes results, tunes parameters, iterates) and 'when' (explicit 'Use when' clause with specific trigger phrases). | 3 / 3 |

-Trigger Term Quality | Excellent coverage of natural trigger terms: 'DSE', 'design space exploration', 'sweep parameters', 'optimize', 'find best config', 'iterative parameter tuning'.
-These cover both acronyms and natural phrases users would say. | 3 / 3 |
+Trigger Term Quality | Excellent coverage of natural trigger terms: 'DSE', 'design space exploration', 'sweep parameters', 'optimize', 'find best config', and 'iterative parameter tuning' — these are terms users in the computer architecture/EDA domain would naturally use. | 3 / 3 |

-Distinctiveness Conflict Risk | Highly distinctive niche targeting computer architecture and EDA design space exploration.
-The domain-specific terms like 'DSE', 'EDA', 'sweep parameters', and 'design space exploration' make it very unlikely to conflict with other skills.
-The word 'optimize' could overlap slightly, but the surrounding context anchors it well. | 3 / 3 |
+Distinctiveness Conflict Risk | Highly distinctive niche — 'computer architecture and EDA' combined with 'design space exploration' is very specific.
+The term 'optimize' could overlap with generic optimization skills, but the domain-specific context and other trigger terms make conflicts unlikely. | 3 / 3 |

 Total | 12 / 12 Passed |